What’s in the stimulus bill? A guide to where the $1.9 trillion is going - The Boston Globe

 The bill would temporarily increase subsidies for people purchasing health insurance through the Affordable Care Act’s marketplaces.
 It includes billions of dollars for public health programs and veterans’ health care.

-It also seeks to help those who have lost jobs keep the coverage they had through their employer, covering the full cost of premiums through a federal program called COBRA through September.
+It also seeks to help those who have lost jobs keep the health insurance coverage they had through their employer, covering the full cost of premiums through a federal program called COBRA through September.

 One thing missing: a minimum wage hike.